Sifat-samii/Sifat-samii/README.md

 ## 💫 About Me
 - 🛠️ Leading end-to-end product development with a focus on scalable, AI-driven systems
 - 🤝 Open to collaboration on SaaS, AI products, and creative tech
-- 🧠 Interested in automation, system design, and product-led growth
+- 🧠 Strong in vibe coding and prompt engineering for rapid prototyping and execution
 - 🌱 Currently learning system architecture, DevOps, and applied AI
-- 💬 Ask me about product strategy, MVPs, automation systems, and UI/UX execution
+- 💬 Ask me about product strategy, MVPs, automation systems, UI/UX execution, and AI workflows
 - ⚡ Thrash metal guitarist — building tech by day and music by night

 ---